ryanashita/ryanashita/README.md

 ### What I'm Doing Right Now
 👩‍💻 I'm currently working on: Gaining cybersecurity knowledge and practical experience so I can work on some cool projects in the future!

-🧠 I'm currently learning: Google Cybersecurity Professional Certificate, Dafny, Algorithms, SQL, AI for Cyber
+🧠 I'm currently learning: Dafny, Algorithms, Advanced SQL, SIEMS and IDS, AI for Cyber

 👯‍♀️ I'm looking to collaborate on: Open-source cybersecurity projects